kolosovsky/book-notes/English Grammar in Use. 4th edition/Notes/If and wish.md

 > I wish I'd known that Gary was ill.
 I would have gone to see him.

-do not use would have ... after wish

-> The weather was cold when we were on holiday.
-I wish it had been warmer. (not I wish it would have been).

 ##### after if and wish, you can use were instead of was
 > If I were you, I wouldn't buy that coat. (or If I was you...)